microsoft/AIforEarthDataSets/data/modis-mcd43a4.md

 `product` is the MODIS product name; currently `MCD43A4` is available on Azure.

 `htile` and `vtile` refer to tile numbers in the [MODIS sinusoidal grid system](https://modis-land.gsfc.nasa.gov/MODLAND_grid.html).
-The notebook available under &ldquo;Data Access&rdquo; demonstrates one way to map latitude and longitude into this grid system.
+The accompanying [sample notebook](modis-mcd43a4.ipynb) demonstrates one way to map latitude and longitude into this grid system.

 `daynum` is a four-digit year plus a three-digit day of year (from 001 to 365), e.g. `2019001` represents January 1, 2019.